PlexSheep/grrsmp/README.md

 That aside, it all started when I wanted to learn GTK with Rust.
 I needed some project to code a GUI for.
-I had had the idea to create a basic chat application for a long time, just as an exercise or for fun, and so I started working on `grrsmp-gtk`.
+I had had the idea to create a basic chat application for a long time, just as an exercise or for fun, and so I started working on `sremp-gtk`.

 I don't know why, but somehow, I got really involved in the backend.
 I think it started when I discovered the amazing Noise Protocol Framework, then the double